If you find a path with no obstacles, it probably doesn’t lead anywhere – Frank A. Clark

 Although yoga and jiu-jitsu seem to be two completely different disciplines, they have some similarities.
 There are speculations that the so-called gentle martial arts (that is to say the ancestors of Jiu-Jitsu) come from the Vedic culture, from which they then entered Buddhism and proceeded to be expanded there.
 Buddhist monks brought these martial arts together with the principles of yoga to Japan.

-The principle of “non-attack”
+The principle of “not harming”

 One of the basic moral principles of a yogi is ahimsa, which means non-violence.
 However, it would be a mistake, to assume that this is equivalent to “not fighting”.
 It simply means not being the aggressor.
 All so-called gentle martial arts have the claim of directing the power of the opponent against himself.
 In jiu-jitsu, the opponent is first given the opportunity to recognize his position and give up the resistance – which could be compared to a negotiated armistice.
 If the opponent tries to continue the fight, the pressure is further applied, which generally leads to his temporary or permanent combat inability.